hackfest-dev/HF24-Anuraksha/README.md

 Anuraksha is a technology-driven initiative aimed at addressing the shortcomings of existing emergency response systems by creating a locally integrated network of rapid responders.
 Leveraging accessible technology, CERN facilitates immediate assistance during crises, ensuring swift and accurate responses to individuals in distress within local communities.

+## Objective

+- To develop a robust local responders network leveraging accessible technology, addressing the deficiencies in existing emergency support systems.

+- Providing features such as SOS alerting with location tracking, a rapid volunteer response network, and direct connection to emergency contacts, our solution aims to ensure swift help during emergencies.

+- Incorporating data storage for future analysis and generating heatmaps of high-risk areas, we seek to enhance long-term prevention efforts and contribute to community-wide safety improvements.

+- Keeping contacts informed, rallying nearby helpers swiftly, and promoting targeted interventions for better emergency management.

 ## Built With